luisdamiano/gsoc17-hhmm/log.md

 * I observed that hard classification based on filtered probability is very precise as expected, but smoothed probability isn't.
 Also, their relationship looks weird.
 Shall check the code for the forwards-backwards algo.
 * Nevermind, a problem with loop indices, it works now.

+### 20170614 We 20 to 22 ###
+* Worked on the vignette.

+### 20170615 Th 22 to WIP ###
+* Pushed a cache folder last night.
+Fixed my gitignore.
+* Folder structure needed a few changes.
+* Worked on iohmm-mixture, which is the stan code that will be used for the replication (an IOHMM where the observation model is a mixture of gaussians).
+* I should rework the README file a bit too.

 ---

 # Notes